UNITED STATES

 The Company has trademark protection for “Vystar”, “Vytex”, and “RxAir” among others.
 Trademarks are carried at cost and since their estimated life is indeterminable, no amortization is recognized.
 Instead, they are evaluated annually for impairment.

-relationships, tradename and marketing related intangibles are carried at cost and are being amortized on a straight-line basis over
+technology and tradename intangibles are carried at net realizable value and are being amortized on a straight-line basis over their

 Long-Lived Assets

 We review our long-lived assets for impairment whenever events or changes in circumstances indicate the carrying amount of the assets may not be fully recoverable.
 We evaluate assets for potential impairment by comparing estimated future undiscounted net cash flows to the carrying amount of the assets.
 If the carrying amount of the assets exceeds the estimated future undiscounted cash flows, impairment is measured based on the difference between the carrying amount of the assets and fair value.
 Assets to be disposed of would be separately presented in the condensed consolidated balance sheet and reported at the lower of the carrying amount or fair value less costs to sell and are no longer depreciated.
 The assets and liabilities of a disposal group classified as held-for-sale would be presented separately in the appropriate asset and liability sections of the condensed consolidated balance sheet, if material.
-During the nine months ended September 30, 2022 and 2021, we did not recognize any impairment of our long-lived assets.
-As disclosed in Note 18, Rotmans will be closing its showroom at the end of 2022.
-At that time, the carrying amounts of the assets may not be fully recoverable and an impairment charge will be recorded.
+During the nine months ended September 30, 2024 and 2023, we did not recognize any impairment of our long-lived assets.

 Convertible Notes Payable